googlearchive/surveys/README.md

-Example of the Google Consumer Surveys API.
+Examples of the Google Consumer Surveys API.

+Contents:

+- python: Python version of the library resides here.
+  - src: Python source code for the example client library.